schreck4761/ibm_coding_exercise/README.md

 Execute main.sh to build and run as a docker container

+Requires Java 17+ and Docker

+The api is located at localhost:8080/api/employees

 ### Helpful Links
 <a href="https://github.com/spring-projects/spring-hateoas-examples">Spring Projects Hateoas Example</br>
 <a href="https://spring.io/guides/tutorials/rest/">Building REST services with Spring</a></br>